reflectoring/reflectoring.github.io/_posts/2020-04-16-aws-cloudformation-deploy-docker-image.md

         Priority: 1
 ```

-We use some of the input parameters from above here with the `!Ref` function to set up the healthcheck and the port on which the machines within the `TargetGroup` should receive traffic.
+We use some of the input parameters from above here with the `!Ref` function to set up the health check and the port on which the machines within the `TargetGroup` should receive traffic.

 We put the target group into our VPC using the `Fn::ImportValue` function to import the VPC ID from the network stack (which must be up and running before we create the service stack).